thibaultlaurens/tech-notes/fundamentals/02-algorithms-and-data-structures.md

 ![divide-and-conquer](../.gitbook/assets/divide-and-conquer.png)

 {% hint style="info" %}
 The **Euclidean algorithm**, to compute the greatest common divisor \(**GCD**\) of two numbers by reducing the numbers to smaller and smaller equivalent subproblems, is one of the ancient algorithm using this technique \(which dates to several centuries BC\).
+{% endhint %}

 Some authors consider that the name "divide and conquer" should be used only when each problem may generate two or more subproblems.
-The name **decrease and conquer** has been proposed instead for the single-subproblem class.
+The name **decrease and conquer** has been proposed instead for the single-subproblem class
-{% endhint %}

 Using Divide and Conquer to find Fibonacci numbers: